Adi-UA/Weighted-KNN/README.md

     * Run `pip install pandas`

 Then, clone the repo with: `git clone https://github.com/Adi-UA/Weighted-KNN.git`.
+Now, navigate to the repo folder in your terminal, then:
+* On MacOS/Linux:
+    * Run `python setup.py build`
+    * Copy the file from inside the `build/lib*` directory into the root directory.
+The exact foldername may vary based on your system.

 **Note:** I used `python 3.7.x`,`numpy 1.19.0`, and `pandas 1.0.5`.